mobiusklein/mzpeak_prototyping/README.md

 Components of an mzPeak archive:

-- `spectra_metadata.mzpeak`: Spectrum level metadata and file-level metadata.
+- `spectra_metadata.parquet`: Spectrum level metadata and file-level metadata.
 Includes spectrum descriptions, scans, precursors, and selected ions using packed parallel tables.
-- `spectra_data.mzpeak`: Spectrum signal data in either profile or centroid mode.
+- `spectra_data.parquet`: Spectrum signal data in either profile or centroid mode.
 May be in point layout or chunked layout which have different size and random access characteristics.
-- `spectra_peaks.mzpeak` (optional): Spectrum centroids stored explicitly separately from whatever signal is in `spectra_data.mzpeak`, such as from instrument vendors who store both profile and centroid versions of the same spectra.
+- `spectra_peaks.parquet` (optional): Spectrum centroids stored explicitly separately from whatever signal is in `spectra_data.parquet`, such as from instrument vendors who store both profile and centroid versions of the same spectra.
 This file may not always be present.
-- `chromatograms_metadata.mzpeak` (optional): Chromatogram-level metadata and file-level metadata.
+- `chromatograms_metadata.parquet` (optional): Chromatogram-level metadata and file-level metadata.
 Includes chromatogram descriptions, as well as precursors and selected ions using packed parallel tables.
-- `chromatograms_data.mzpeak` (optional): Chromatogram signal data.
+- `chromatograms_data.parquet` (optional): Chromatogram signal data.
 May be in point layout or chunked layout which have different size and random access characteristics.
 Intensity measures with different units may be stored in parallel.

 ### File level metadata